zyedidia/knit/README.md

     $(conf.cc) $cflags -MMD -MF $dep -c $input -o $output
 ```

+(Note: explicitly naming with the builtin `$dep` variable will be available in
+v1.1).

 Note that Knitfiles are Lua programs with some modified syntax: special syntax
 using `$` for defining rules, and special syntax using `:=` for defining raw
 strings (no quotes) with interpolation.